niambhs/simple-bosh-release/README.md

 So, my first blip, was using Ruby.
 It's a new language for me, which was interesting.
 I downloaded RubyMine.
 However, when it came to producing build artifacts, I could not create Gem files.
 Time to move on, since code compilation was not the priority generating a built artifact was!
 So, I moved on to produce a simple Java file.

+Once I got my baring with a simple Java file, I got my package created and then I started looking at the jobs.

+Then, back to priorities, 'write a new BOSH release that can emit a message.'
+This led me to look at running an instance of rabbitmq.

+### rabbitmq
+The first thing to do is review the [tutorial](https://www.rabbitmq.com/tutorials/tutorial-one-java.html)